RTurney/Gilded-Rose/js-jest/README.md

 * Once the sellin date has passed, quality drops 2x faster
 * updateQuality will not take an item's value below 0
 * aged brie increases in quailty the older it gets
+* quality of an item cannot be above 50

 #### Tests to build